Lots of reasons play a role in running a 5.3L Vortec engine tough. A bad pressure regulator is one of them.

 Knowing how to detect a bad 5.3 Vortec fuel pressure regulator can save lots of trouble and give you a head start at solving engine issues.

-1. Check Spark Plugs
+1. Thick Layer on Spark Plugs

 While dealing with the 5.3 Vortec fuel pressure regulator problem, you can start by checking the spark plugs.